 How many times have you read a passage of scripture in the Bible for the umpteenth time, and found something new in it, which you hadn’t noticed before?

-Well, it happened to me again, when I read the scripture from Matthew about Jesus’ triumphant entry into Jerusalem, the week before he was murdered on the cross of Calvary.
-There is no telling how many times I have either heard, or read that passage, but never noticed the word them.
+Well, it happened to me again, when I read the scripture from Matthew about Jesus’ triumphant entry into Jerusalem the week before he was murdered on the cross of Calvary.
+There is no telling how many times I have either heard or read that passage and never noticed the word them.

 Jesus rode the colt.
-He had no need of the mother, too.
+He had no need of the mother.
 Yet, he said to bring them both.

-This whole idea of Jesus requesting both donkeys absolutely blows my mind, as those of us of a certain age, may be in the habit of saying.
+This whole idea of Jesus requesting both donkeys absolutely blows my mind, as those of us of a certain age might have said.